- Allergic Living - http://allergicliving.com -

 Allergic to: Peanuts, tree nuts, dust, mold, pollen, pets and more

 From hanging out with movie stars to schmoozing with international royalty, Ted Leonsis enjoys a pretty glamorous lifestyle.
 Still, days spent on planes, film sets, galas and sports arenas present a special challenge for the Internet executive turned sport-team owner and filmmaker.
 That’s because Leonsis lives with life-threatening allergies to peanuts and tree nuts, not to mention environmental allergies and asthma.

-Leonsis, who’s best known for owning the NHL’s Washington Capitals and the NBA’s Washington Wizards, spoke to Allergic Living’s managing editor Kim Shiffman and revealed a lot about balancing an on-the-go lifestyle with his severe allergies.
+Leonsis, who’s best known for owning the NHL’s Washington Capitals and the NBA’s Washington Wizards, spoke to Allergic Living’s Kim Shiffman and revealed a lot about balancing an on-the-go lifestyle with his severe allergies.

 Exactly what are you allergic to?

 I’m allergic to every nut imaginable, plus cats and dogs, dust, mold, all the pollens, trees and grass.
 I’ve got a litany.